Merkel ally Seehofer says Turkey crackdown raises doubts on visa-free deal

 "The one who restricts fundamental rights and the independence of executive, legislative and judicial powers is pushing the country away from the basic values of the EU," Maas said in reference to Turkey's bid to become a member.

-Thomas Oppermann, the leader of Germany's center-left Social Democrats (SPD) in parliament, accused Erdogan of weakening democratic principles and the rule of law.
+Thomas Oppermann, the leader of Germany's centre-left Social Democrats (SPD) in parliament, accused Erdogan of weakening democratic principles and the rule of law.

 "If thousands of judges and public prosecutors who obviously had nothing to do with the coup are getting removed, then this is an attack on the democratic state under the rule of law," said Oppermann, a senior figure in the SPD which shares power with Merkel's conservatives.